 Jail reductions and disparities reduction can only be accomplished through shared focus by local partners.
 People awaiting trial make up the majority of those in custody (95% as of a snapshot at the end of August) and partners have therefore focused on this population, among others.
-SJC partners launched a Jail Population Review team composed of system stakeholders and community partners who meet on a regular basis to discuss the jail population and methods to safely reduce it, with a focus on reducing racial disparities.
+SJC partners launched a Jail Population Review (JPR) team composed of system stakeholders and community partners who meet on a regular basis to discuss the jail population and methods to safely reduce it, with a focus on reducing racial disparities.
 Since the JPR team began meeting a year ago, the group has developed agreements and processes that allow full participation and sharing of relevant information.
 The JPR team reviewed cases of individuals who had a "release recommended" score on the Public Safety Assessment (PSA) tool - or would have but for an exclusion prompted by the local Decision-Making Framework - but remained in custody, and cases of individuals with medical and behavioral health needs and vulnerabilities.

 San Francisco recently ended the Sheriff's use of the Court's bail schedule pre-arraignment through the implementation of the Buffin v.
 San Francisco settlement in February 2020, instead relying on risk assessment to determine pre-arraignment release for eligible individuals who are arrested.
 The Buffin settlement mandates that the Public Safety Assessment (PSA) report go to Superior Court within 8 hours from time of ID confirmation, and that the Sheriff's Office use the PSA results to determine release if the Superior Court has not made a decision regarding release within 18 hours or a law enforcement agency requested extended time.
-In the past three months of Buffin implementation (June 1 thru August 31, 2020), 452 bookings into the county jail were eligible for pre-arraignment review, or 17% of all bookings (see Figure 5).
+In the past three months of Buffin implementation (June 1 thru August 31, 2020), 452 bookings into the county jail were eligible for prearraignment review, or 17% of all bookings (see Figure 5).
+SF Pretrial, a local community organization that administers the PSA and serves individuals released pretrial, has seen their caseload volume increase by 250% as a result of bail reform and COVID mitigation activities.